1923 24 Hours of Le Mans: Finish and post-race

-It was a remarkable testament to the endurance of the cars that, despite some having time-consuming engine issues, only 3 cars were not running at the end.
+Despite some cars having time-consuming engine issues, only three were not running at the end of the race.
 Indeed, the 90% finish ratio was the best for many years and it was not until 1993 that as many as 30 cars finished a Le Mans.
 Despite the weather, it was a record distance for a 24-hour race.
 The Bentley went through on one set of its Rapson tyres, as did the Berliet, and the smaller Corre-La Licorne was the only tourer to drive with its hood up for the race's duration.

 The Rolland-Pillain team caused the scorekeepers some confusion on the Sunday.
 Firstly, the target laps required that was set on the scoreboard was transposed between the bigger- and smaller-engined cars and then the scorers may have confused the two open-top cars and credited laps by Marinier/Robin to Delalande/Marguenat.
 Or the bigger-engine cars in the team were assigned the lower numbers by mistake.
 Despite issues with leaks from the hydraulic brake system, all four cars reached their target distances.
 Similarly, the leading Bugatti apparently covered an impossible number of laps on Sunday afternoon (to complete 40 laps in the same time as the leader only managed 32), credited for laps at the expense of the delayed Pichard/Marie team car.